Applied Part 3. Project Constitution: First Rules Referendum

 Before Reading

-- Foundation from the first volume: Part 6 introduces
+- Foundation from the first volume: part 6 introduces

-mission.md,tech-stack.md,roadmap.md; Part 18 explains SDD security.
+mission.md,tech-stack.md,roadmap.md; part 18 explains SDD safety.

-- Local educational case:
+- Local learning case:

 Chapter Roadmap

-- Minimal educational scenario.
-You fill
+- Minimal learning scenario.
+You fill in

 - Interview via Qwen Code.
-One way to speed up filling
+One way to speed up filling in

 Goal

-Minimal Educational Scenario
+Minimal Learning Scenario

-Educational Case
+Learning Case

 Preparation